-Chair of Ethos Chair of Governors
+Chair of Governors

-Judy Allies Mandy Hoare
+Mandy Hoare

 1.0 Introduction

 At Archbishop Benson School, we are proud to be a Church of England school rooted in our local community.
 In keeping with our inclusive vision and values, we are committed to being the school of first choice for all local families providing an excellent education for all our pupils.